 WALLY: (to CLYDE) His tech company must employ many people I’m sure, so this scenario can’t be all bad.

 CLYDE: Ha!
 This is a nightmare, not the Hallmark Channel.
-And this seemingly harmless computer nerd is going to plunk down a wad of cash and buy your entire neighborhood.
+And this seemingly harmless computer nerd is actually an erratic eccentric who’s going to plunk down a wad of cash and buy your entire neighborhood.

 WALLY: Oh no!
-Does that mean my rent will go up?
+Does that mean my rent will go up again?

 CLYDE: Not in the least.